Positioning and Mobility Needs

 In 2016, the Centers for Medicare and Medicaid Services awarded a total of more than $6.7 billion in funding for wheelchairs and similar equipment.3

 Wheelchairs and other mobility equipment are critical to the overall health and quality of life for long-term and complex care environments.
-This equipment helps avoid the almost death sentence of being perpetually bed-bound or dangerously resigned to basic furniture that can be shockingly unsafe for the unique needs of this disabled population.
+This equipment helps avoid being perpetually bed-bound or dangerously resigned to basic furniture.
+These “solutions” can be shockingly unsafe for the unique needs of this disabled population.

 Unfortunately, healthcare providers and users can have differing views when it comes to the value of DME.
 Facilities might choose basic positioning wheelchairs or geriatric chairs instead of higher quality tilt wheelchairs because they are “good enough”, even if they don’t last as long.
 To some providers, these simple chairs represent a bargain, albeit a dangerous one, that could have significant financial and care consequences.